Creative-Geek/Creative-Geek/README.md

 ## 💫 About Me
 Hey there! 👋 I'm Ahmed Taha, a Software Engineer, Graphics Designer, and Video Editor.

-I'm super passionate about building long-term solutions and sharing knowledge.
+I'm super passionate about building automations tools and sharing knowledge.

-I love creating tools that makes life easier ☺️.
+I learn by doing and look up information as I go.

 🔭 I’m currently working on Expensi, A quick-shot expenses tracker.<br>👀 I’m generally interested in web development, computer graphics, and AI integrations.<br>📫 Find my socials bellow.